 I thought about that and I decided that was pretty smart of her.
 Having a lot of tips can help take the pressure off…so that is why I decided to include so many in this post.
 So thank you Ily for your wisdom. 🙂

 I went back to check on her 20 minutes later and I smiled when I saw her sleeping in her bed.
 The next morning I said “Which one worked?!”
 Turns out it was number 12. 🙂

 Take care of yourselves readers…..get some exercise every day and really try to slow the overall pace of your life down and manage your stress because I believe that ultimately that will do more to get you a good night’s sleep on a consistent basis then anything else will.

 If you have any sleeping tips to share, please leave them in the comments below and please be sure to talk to your doctor if you have sleep issues because there are certain medical conditions that insomnia is a side effect of.

-My friend Joel Dames has written an interesting blog post about the topic of insomnia that you can find here, and for more information on insomnia and other sleep issues please visit the American Sleep Association.
+For more information on insomnia and other sleep issues please visit the American Sleep Association.

 Thanks for reading.